rackerlabs/rackspace-how-to/content/cloud-orchestration/using-swift-signal-resources-to-determine-status-for-cloud-orchestration-user-data-scripts.md

 Add a Linux server.
 In the `user_data` property, include a bash script.
-At the end of the script execution, send a `SUCCESS` or `FAILURE` message to the temporary URL created by the `SwiftSignalHandle` resource you added earlier.
+At the end of the script execution, send a `SUCCESS` or `FAILURE` message to the temporary URL that is created by the `SwiftSignalHandle` resource that you added earlier.

     linux_server:
       type: OS::Nova::Server